 According to Dentist Robert Nara, in his book, How to Become Dentally Self Sufficient, using real sea salt in your oral hygiene routine can treat or prevent most tooth and gum issues.
 Real sea salt contains a lot of trace minerals, many of which your teeth need to stay strong.
 Direct application of these minerals can benefit teeth and gums.
 Regular table salt does not work in the same manner and is not recommended for brushing.
 Find pure sea salt we recommend here.

-Baking soda is a wonderful natural product for polishing teeth, removing stains, and freshening breath.
+Baking soda should be one of your natural toothpaste ingredients.
+It is a wonderful natural product for polishing teeth, removing stains, and freshening breath.

 Check out our simple recipe for baking soda toothpaste.

 Contrary to what many of us have been taught, baking soda is a gentle product for teeth.
-According to the RDS Values chart – an index of the abrasiveness of common toothpastes – straight baking soda is far less abrasive than most commercial toothpastes.
+According to the RDS Values chart – an index of the abrasiveness of common toothpaste – straight baking soda is far less abrasive than most commercial toothpaste.
 However, if baking soda causes gum or tooth sensitivity for you, choose another natural product for brushing.

 I love using coconut oil for brushing my teeth.
 You can mix a little baking soda with coconut oil to form a paste for brushing.
-The texture is smooth like commercial toothpastes you may be used to, and coconut oil is naturally antibacterial.
+The texture is smooth like commercial toothpaste you may be used to, and coconut oil is naturally antibacterial.
 Your mouth will feel squeaky clean after brushing and you can be confident you’re not adding toxins to your body.
-Find high quality coconut oil we recommend here.
+Find high-quality coconut oil we recommend here.

 Additionally, there are many herbs that can be incorporated into your brushing routine that have positive effects on your teeth and gums.
 In the book Cure Tooth Decay, by Ramiel Nagel, herbs are listed as a great way to heal teeth and gums.
 “While tooth liquid products clean the teeth, products made with herbs can heal the teeth and gums in a different way.
 Herbs can build, pull out toxins, and nourish.”